Moment Variable ND Filters. A Hands-On Test And Review

 20200406 132526

-Moment has decided to make two different filters that each covers a particular range in stops.
+Moment has decided to make two different filters that each cover a particular range of stops.

-Each filter is available with a diameter of 67mm, 77mm, and 82mm.
+Each filter is available with a diameter of 67mm, 77mm, or 82mm.
 For this test, I used the 77mm filters.

 The first filter has a range of 2 to 5 stops.
 That’s an optical density of 0.6 to 1.5 and the equivalent filter factor range of ND4 to ND32.

-With a maximum density of 9 stops, this set of filters is not enough if you’re a photographer who enjoys shooting those extreme long exposures. e.g., if you want to create silky looking clouds during daytime – in which case you might want to go with an ND1000 or above.
+With a maximum density of 9 stops, this set of filters is not enough if you’re a photographer who enjoys shooting extremely long exposures.
+For example, if you want to create silky-looking clouds during the daytime, you might want to go with an ND1000 or above.

 P1199151

-I was able to capture this image at 4-second shutter speed with the ND512 (the highest density of 9 stops).
+I captured this image at a 4-second shutter speed with the ND512 (the highest density of 9 stops).
 Shot with my GH5 + Sigma 18-35 with the Metabones Speedbooster 0.71x at 16mm, f/11 (the highest setting available with the Metabones), and ISO100.
 Anything above a shutter speed of 4 seconds at these camera settings was overexposed.
-The blurriness you see in the photo is because it was pretty windy, so the tree branches and reeds was moving a lot.
+The blurriness in the photo is because it was pretty windy, so the tree branches and reeds were moving a lot.

-But that doesn’t matter, because variable NDs are generally not built with the photographer in mind.
-If you want to shoot a long exposure timelapse or similar, you would normally just slap on a regular ND anyway.
+But that doesn’t matter because variable NDs are generally not built with the photographer in mind.
+If you want to shoot a long exposure timelapse or similar, you would normally slap on a regular ND anyway.

-Where variable ND filters really shine are in video production – and especially in run-and-gun situations like shooting documentaries, travel vlogs, outside B-roll and more.
+Variable ND filters shine in video production, especially in run-and-gun situations like shooting documentaries, travel vlogs, outside B-rolls, and more.

-And for that purpose, this set of filters from Moment are perfect!
+And for that purpose, this set of filters from Moment is perfect!

 Hard Stops and Zero Cross-Polarization